 Study and Education

-Are international students passing courses at the same rate as their domestic counterparts?
+So International Students get equal education opportunities Are international students passing courses at the same rate as their domestic counterparts?
 Many universities have been accused of admitting international students that lacked the English language skills required to successfully pass their coursework, meaning they were essentially playing a rigged game where they were destined to lose.
 The majority of international students can speak flawless, perfect English, but the Grattan Institute suggested that official English-language requirements for a student visa in Australia is perhaps too lenient, and use the example that one of the main English language testing organisations recommends a score of 7 on its 1-9 scale for academic courses.
 Yet the minimum score needed for a student visa is only 5.5.